lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 ```

-We can see that GPT-4 has used the context we provided to answer the question, and has specifically cited the first two documents in our search results.
+We can see that GPT-4 has used the context we provided to answer the question, and has specifically cited the second document as relevant context for our search result.

 !!! note "Note on GPT-4 completions"
     Keep in mind that the response from GPT-4 varies, and the responses shown here may differ from the ones